 - Ski Areas: Aspen Highlands, Aspen Mountain, Buttermilk, Sunlight, Snowmass

-- Hot Springs: Glenwood Hot Springs Pool, Penny Hot Springs, Yampah Vapor Caves
+- Hot Springs: Glenwood Hot Springs Pool, Iron Mountain Hot Springs, Yampah Vapor Caves, Penny Hot Springs

 There’s not much quite like the Yampa Valley in winter, home to Steamboat Springs and Colorado’s best tree skiing.
 There are a few small gems outside of Steamboat, but there’s really no reason to leave this snowy paradise.
 Everything you need is all close by!

-Steamboat’s western downtown features more than enough restaurants, bars and shopping for the average visitor.
+Steamboat’s western downtown features more than enough restaurants, bars, and shopping for the average visitor.
 There’s a mountain village as well, with more options for sleeping, eating and playing.
-If you fly into Steamboat, you’ll land in Hayden, but chances are you’ll never reach its tiny downtown, a few miles in the wrong direction.
+If you fly into Steamboat, you’ll land in Hayden, but chances are you’ll never reach its tiny downtown, a few miles in the opposite direction.